vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 * You can configure the container registry with SSL certificates signed by a trusted CA, or with self-signed certificates.
 * The registry must not implement user authentication.
 For example, if you use a Harbor registry, the project must be public, not private.
-* You can set up this private registry on an offline jumpbox machine or set it up on another ec2 instance inside an offline VPC.
+* You can set up this private registry on an offline jumpbox machine (should be large enough to set up a private registry) or set it up on another ec2 instance inside an offline VPC.

 ### Install Harbor